mar36tin/dvla-frontend-assignment/README.md

 To run the DVLA checking car system,

-1. clone the repository to your local disk.
+1. clone the repository to your local disk: git clone https://github.com/mar36tin/dvla-frontend-assignment.git

 2. change directory to the root of the project: cd to/the/root/of/the/project